Celebrating Thirteen Years Online - Also See Our Alternate Web Site

 Dockside wags may well ask, "Why did you bother fooling around with a dowdy old-fashioned sailing type, and one that was not even intended for open ocean sailing...?"

-Naturally, I took exception to the notion that the Skipjack type could not be adapted to a new purpose and made into quite a seaworthy yacht...
-One that would be safe in the open ocean, yet one that would preserve the outstanding aesthetic character of the original Skipjack types.
-Thus, I developed the 50' to 70' Skipjack design series illustrated here (and on our 100' Bermuda page) more or less as the result of the implied 'bet' that I could not...!
+Naturally, I took exception to the claim that the Skipjack type could not be adapted to being a safe and seaworthy yacht...
+One that could sail in the open ocean, but still preserve the aesthetic character and general shape of the original Skipjack types.
+Thus, more or less as the result of the implied 'bet' that I could not, I developed the 50' to 70' Skipjack design series illustrated here...!

-My goal in doing so was to create a classic sailing yacht that could travel the oceans of the world; that preserved the original character of the Skipjack type; and that could be simply and economically built in steel,, aluminum, or other flat sheet material.
+My goal in doing so was to create a classic sailing yacht that could travel the oceans of the world; that preserved the original character of the Skipjack type; and that could be simply and economically built in steel, aluminum, or other flat sheet material.
+Illustrated here is a 70' version of the resulting Skipjack prototype.

 Seaworthiness...?

 Is the result faithful to the aesthetic of the original Skipjack types...
 Yes, very much so!
-In order to become a good yacht though, our design has included the following changes:
+However, as compared to the original Skipjacks, in order to become a good yacht this design has included the following changes:

-In order to check out the seaworthiness of this modified Skipjack design, I have calculated the hydrostatics according to the rather rigorous criteria of the EU-RCD, specifically the STIX criterion as outlined in ISO-12217.
+In order to verify the seaworthiness of this modified Skipjack design I calculated the hydrostatics according to the rather rigorous criteria of the EU-RCD, specifically the STIX criterion as outlined in ISO-12217.
 The result...?
-Provided that the VCG can be as I have estimated, the Skipjack model shown here achieves a STIX score well within Category A, i.e. all ocean.
+Provided that the VCG is located as I have estimated, the Skipjack model shown here achieves a STIX score well within Category A, i.e. all ocean.

 Hull Form

-Given that this design still has somewhat more beam than would a typical yacht, the righting moment is quite excellent, providing for stiff sailing without excessive depth of keel.
-The long straight keel, with slight 'drag' over its full length, provides for the ultimate in tracking at sea, while not offering too much keel below.
-This combination is the very best at avoiding being tripped by a sea.
+Given that this design still has more beam than would a typical yacht, the initial righting moment is substantial.
+This will provide for stiff sailing without excessive depth of keel.
+The long straight keel has a slight 'drag' over its entire length.
+This provides for the ultimate in tracking at sea, while not offering too much keel below.
+This combination is the very best at avoiding being tripped by a sea, and will therefore lie ahull safely.

-In steel or aluminum, the ballast is easily located in the hollow box-keel, so is therefore located as though it were "external" ballast.
+In steel or aluminum, the ballast is located in the hollow box-keel, and is thus located as though it were "external" ballast.
 If desired for the sake of improved windward sailing, a centerboard could be added in order to provide additional 'bite' to windward.

 Alternately, if the keel were shaped somewhat differently, the ballast could be lowered further.
 This would not necessarily make the keel deeper overall, it would just become level on the bottom, but still raked back at the forward end.
 In other words, starting aft, the keel would remain at the full depth of the rudder heel for approximately 2/3 of the keel length, and then would slope upward to the depth of the stem forward.
 With that configuration it would no longer be a temptation to use a centerboard, vastly simplifying the whole thing.